 THE 1930s AND 1940s

 In 1945, Rev. Robert L. Clayton, Jr. was named Headmaster.
-He brought a broader vision of programs to St. Bernard's, and it first embraced the concept of academic excellence.
+He brought a broader vision of programs to St. Bernard's, when it first embraced the concept of academic excellence.
 The emphasis increased on scholarship, with an aim to integrate the education program with the needs of industry.
 The work program still played a large role in the philosophy of the school, as the college preparatory program began to grow.

 The Gill School was established by Miss Elizabeth Gill in 1934 as the Wychwood School.
-Her educational philosophy was based on the value of the individual and she sought, through small classes and direct teacher-student relationships, to establish a "rich school experience" for her students.
+Her educational philosophy was based on the value of the individual, and she sought, through small classes and direct teacher-student relationships, to establish a "rich school experience" for her students.
 The physical development of the individual was encouraged, with at least two hours each day spent outdoors.
 The first graduating class consisted of three students.

 THE 1960s AND 1970s

 The 1960s and 1970s were turbulent times for the country and for education in general.
-Coeducation was becoming more fashionable, and in 1972, St. Bernard's School merged with Miss Gill's School to become Gill St. Bernard's.
+Coeducation was becoming more fashionable and, in 1972, St. Bernard's School merged with Miss Gill's School to become Gill St. Bernard's.
 At this time, the religious affiliation of the St. Bernard's School was discontinued.
 The new school had younger students on the old Gill campus in Bernardsville, and older students at the St. Bernard's campus in Gladstone.